 The classification according to the economic size is made on the basis of the total standard output (SO) of each individual farm.
 The SO is calculated for all types of crops and species of livestock as an average of the actual outputs (correspond to the Gross Output) per hectare or per animal in a reference period of 5 years.
-In former publications the standard gross margin (SGM) has been used.
-The difference between SO and SGM is that SGM reflects the difference between the gross output and the associated costs per units whereas SO only contain the gross output.
-In most cases SO should be larger than SGM, however the size of the subsidies which some activities contains can cause SGM to be larger than SO.

 SO is composed of the different activities on the farm and the type of holding is determined.
 As a main rule a type of holding is determined when 50 pct. of the total SO is from one specific activity.